Narbas1/blockchain/README.md

       <img width="385" height="169" alt="Screenshot 2025-10-01 150829" src="https://github.com/user-attachments/assets/608dd496-b6ec-44af-b757-a9f453f78a35" />

   4. No collisions on option 8, but when testing avalanche effect, min value was always 0, which means there were some collisions

+So this hashing functions lacks good avalanche effect, and has some collisions.